 It’s common knowledge that Pennsylvania’s Sex Offender Registry is available online for any member of the general public to browse or search at will.
 But if the Registry is already public, do convicted offenders still have to tell their neighbors and employers about their criminal records?
-In this article, our sex crime lawyers will explain the employment and community disclosure requirements for sex offenders living in Pennsylvania.
+In this article, our Philadelphia sex crime lawyers will explain the employment and community disclosure requirements for sex offenders living in Pennsylvania.

 Different types of sex offenders are subject to different types of community notification requirements.
 Therefore, in order to understand the disclosure requirements which apply under Megan’s Law, you also have to understand the differences between designated categories of sex offenders.

 Only two categories of offenders are subject to “active community notification,” in which law enforcement – not the actual offender – is responsible for posting notification flyers around the area where the offender lives.
 These categories are:

 However, not all sex offenders are receive sexually violent designations.
 So which offenders do fall into these categories?